Wentworth Resources Limited: Change in Financial Calendar

 Change in Financial Calendar

-Wentworth, the Oslo Stock Exchange (OSE: WRL) and AIM (AIM: WRL) listed independent, East Africa-focused oil & gas company, has changed the date for releasing its 2017 Annual Financial Statements and MD&A from Thursday, 22 March to Thursday, 29 March 2018.
+Wentworth, the Oslo Stock Exchange (OSE: WRL) and AIM (AIM: WRL) listed independent, East Africa-focused oil & gas company, has changed the date for releasing its 2017 Annual Financial Statements and MD&A from Thursday, 29 March to Wednesday, 28 March 2018 to accommodate a national holiday in Norway.

 -Ends-